Kenai Peninsula/Cook Inlet

 Prudhoe Bay

 On the North Slope, a different story was being played out.
 In 1966, ARCO almost gave up on its leases after drilling a number of dry holes.
 But their last effort, the Prudhoe Bay StateNo.
 1 well, struck oil and gas in April 1967.
 The completion of a second well in March 1968 confirmed the discovery of the super-giant Prudhoe Bay Field, the largest oil field in North America.
-Today, ConocoPhillips owns 36.1 percent of the Prudhoe Bay Unit and 28.3 percent of the trans-Alaska pipeline, which transports North Slope oil to Valdez for delivery, mostly to West Coast markets.
+Today, ConocoPhillips is a partial owner of the Prudhoe Bay Unit and the trans-Alaska pipeline, which transports North Slope oil to Valdez for delivery, mostly to West Coast markets.

 Kuparuk

-ConocoPhillips also owns 94.5 percent of North America’s second-largest oil field, the Kuparuk River Field.
-The field, located 40 miles west of Prudhoe Bay, was discovered in 1969 by Sinclair Oil Corp., acquired that year by ARCO.
+ConocoPhillips also owns a majority of the Kuparuk River Field which is located 40 miles west of Prudhoe Bay.
+Kuparuk as discovered in 1969 by Sinclair Oil Corp., and acquired that year by ARCO.
 ConocoPhillips operates the field and continues to develop it.